 The results for the existing slope conditions at Section A and Section B are shown in Figure 2 and Figure 4 in Appendix 2.
 The factor of safety was found to be greater than 1.5 for Section A and B when analyzed under static conditions.
 It should be noted that a slope stability analysis was completed for Section A due to the steepness of the slope observed, which was considered to be a worst case scenario for the subject site.
 Section B was analyzed to include the adjacent slope opposite of Duford Drive.
-Section C was analyzed considering a fully saturated slope at the former slope failure location.
-A global slope stability factor of safety of greater than 1.0 was determined based on our analysis.
+Section C was analyzed considering the upper 2 m of the slope face to be fully saturated and the remainder of the slope is saturated below the long-term groundwater table at the former slope failure location.
+A global slope stability factor of safety of greater than 1.5 was determined for Section C based on our analysis.
 This result indicates a stable slope.
-It should be noted that a fully saturated condition was selected due to the soil profile of the slope consisting of a silty clay deposit.
-However, it is expected that a fully saturated condition would not occur at this location based on our knowledge of the subsoil conditions and long-term groundwater level in the area.
+It should be noted that the abovenoted saturated condition for the subject slope is considered to be a worst case scenario due to the low permeability of the stiff silty clay deposit based on our knowledge of the subsoil conditions and the spring groundwater level readings at the monitoring well locations within the subject site.
+Based on the monitoring program measurements, the groundwater level was found to be at an elevation of 69.7 m at the top of slope (6.7 m depth) within the subject site and an elevation of 67.7 m at the bottom of slope (4 m depth).